VVRud/roman_clf/README.md

 ## Data desciption and cleaning process

 It was decided to create about 120 images for each class (roman numbers from 1 to 8) and augment that data to get a more versatile dataset so that neural network could be more robust to different variations of data.
 To achieve a goal of 120 images per class, every team member wrote his variations of roman digits with his/her unique handwriting multiple times.
-Later there were deleted images, which were very dirty and neural network was not able to learn specific features for them.

 The process of data cleaning includes resizing images, grayscaling them and saving to folder `data_clean`.